peterhinch/micropython-font-to-py/FONT_TO_PY.md

 target display hardware.
 Their usage should be specified in the documentation for the device driver.

-Examples of usage to produce a file `myfont.py` with height of 23 pixels:
+Examples of usage to produce Python fonts with a height of 23 pixels:
 ```shell
 $ font_to_py.py FreeSans.ttf 23 myfont.py
 $ font_to_py.py -k extended FreeSans.ttf 23 my_extended_font.py